| Ahmad ibn Muhammad ibn Hanbal, Abu `Abd

 As for Ibn Qutayba, he regretted his kalâm days and

 preferred to steer completely clear of it.
+In conclusion, any careful reader of Islamic

 intellectual history can see that if the Ash`ari scholars of kalâm